hung-nguyen-hoang/app_store/apps/csv_downloader_brick/README.md

 download the data from source, but it will create LINK file on BDS with links to the source file.

 The after you add additional settings to integrator, the files will be downloaded from source location directly by integrator.

+### One entity in multiple versions

+The CSV Downloader is now supporting one entity in multiple version.
+The downloader will not only use latest version from feed file, but it will store and use all historical version.
+If you then use the old version in the manifest file, the downloaded will not create the new metaadata file, but it will use the metadata file for this specific version.